Trump sues niece, NY Times over records behind 18 tax story | ExBulletin

 Mary Trump, 56, is the daughter of Donald Trump’s brother, Fred Trump Jr., who died in 1981 at the age of 42.
 Mary Trump was 16 at the time.

-Trump’s trial focuses solely on the story from The 2018 Pulitzer Prize-winning Times for explanatory reporting.
+Trump’s trial focuses solely on the story of The Times 2018, a Pulitzer Prize finalist.
 He makes no mention of another Times scoop on Trump’s taxes last year, which revealed he had not paid any federal income tax in 10 of the previous 15 years.

 According to the lawsuit, Mary Trump came into possession of more than 40,000 pages of highly sensitive, proprietary, private and confidential documents in connection with a court case involving Fred Trump’s will.